cityofaustin/atd-metrobike/README.md

 $ docker run -it --rm --env-file env_file atddocker/atd-metrobike python publish_trips.py
 ```

+## Docker CI

+The docker image `attdocker/atd-metrobike` will be rebuilt and pushed to Docker hub on any push to a github branch.
+If `production` is the target branch, the image will be tagged with `:production` otherwise it will be tagged with `staging`.

 ## License

 As a work of the City of Austin, this project is in the public domain within the United States.